logiclogue/ludum-dare-40/README.md

 ## Plan

 -
+    - Generate the world from the JSON data
-    - Create a player object
+-
     - Get controls working for controlling the player -
     - Create a sprite sheet
     - Create a gulp plugin which will transform the sprite sheets into JSON -
-    - Generate the world from the JSON data
--
     - Create a player inventory
 -